 Microsoft SQL Server

 Over time, SQL Server for BI and advanced analytics has expanded greatly in terms of performance, data support and functionality.
-Examples of this include its in-memory processing, the extension of the engine by JSON functions for the processing of unstructured data and the integration of R for advanced analytics.
-In addition to SQL Server, Microsoft has released other products that focus on the development of highly scalable solutions (e.g., Analytics Platform System including Parallel Data Warehouse, a Hadoop distribution with HDInsight).
-These tools use functions of Microsoft SQL Server or can be closely integrated with it.
+Examples of this include its in-memory processing, the extension of the engine with JSON functions for the processing of unstructured data and the integration of R for advanced analytics.
+In addition to SQL Server, Microsoft has released other products that focus on the development of highly scalable solutions (e.g., SQL Server Big Data Cluster).
+These tools use Microsoft SQL Server functions or can be closely integrated with it.

+Data and analytics capabilities in the Azure cloud are currently strategic for Microsoft.
 With Microsoft Azure, further innovative options are available (data storage and processing).
-Examples of those options include the cloud-based services Azure SQL Database, Azure Data Lake, Azure Data Warehouse for data storage, as well as non-relational engines such as the Azure Cosmos DB.
+Examples of those options include the cloud-based services Azure SQL Database, Azure Data Lake and Azure Data Warehouse for data storage, as well as non-relational engines such as the Azure Cosmos DB.

 User & Use Cases

 Microsoft SQL Server is a functional all-round package for data management in BI, especially in medium-sized companies.
-28 percent of participants using SQL Server are from large companies.
-SQL Server can usually be found in local BI applications, as a mart or in additional Microsoft data management products.
+26 percent of participants using SQL Server are from large companies.
+SQL Server can usually be found as an enterprise data warehouse, in local BI applications, as a mart or in additional Microsoft data management products.

 Company size (number of employees)